Sources: Texans to start Kyle Allen as new QB 1 against Dolphins

 When asked for his evaluation of Mills, Smith reiterated that it would be difficult for any quarterback to perform well while being sacked five times.
 However, he didn’t attribute all of Mills’ issues to the heavy pressure generated by a talented Commanders defensive line.

-“I think he’s grown,” Smith said of Mills.”It’s pretty hard when you talk about how much someone has grown after yesterday.
-Yesterday, you look at the game, at the quarterback position, didn’t play as well.”
+“I think he’s grown,” Smith said of Mills.”It’s pretty hard when you talk about how much someone has grown after (Sunday) You look at the game, at the quarterback position, didn’t play as well.”

 Mills stared down his primary read, wide receiver Brandin Cooks, and was intercepted by Commanders cornerback Kendall Fuller as he undercut the telegraphed pass and returned it 37 yards for a touchdown on the second offensive play of the game.
 The miscue, a pick-six, was the first of Mills’ two interceptions Sunday.
 Although the game was sparsely attended, the Texans’ ineptitude was repeatedly met with loud boos.